best-practice-and-impact/qa-of-code-guidance/book/data.md

 Spreadsheets are not suitable for storage of data (or statistics production and modelling processes).
 Issues when using spreadsheets for data storage include:
-* Lack of audibility - changes to data are not recorded
+* Lack of audibility - changes to data are not recorded.
-* Multiple users can't work with a single spreadsheet file at once
+* Multiple users can't work with a single spreadsheet file at once.
-* They are error prone and have no built in quality assurance
+* They are error prone and have no built in quality assurance.
-* Files become cumbersome when they are large
+* Files become cumbersome when they are large.
-* Automatic "correction" of grammar and data type, which silently corrupts your data
+* Automatic "correction" of grammar and data type, which silently corrupts your data.
-  * Converting dates to a different datetime format
+  * Converting dates to a different datetime format.
-  * Converting numbers to dates
+  * Converting numbers to dates.
-  * Converting text to dates (e.g. [gene names that are converted to dates](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-5-80)
+  * Converting text to dates (e.g. [gene names that are converted to dates](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-5-80)).

 ### Databases